-Contrary to popular belief, fruit juices (and some sports drinks) can contain as much – often more – sugar than both regular soda and diet soda, with some orange juices containing as much sugar as Coca Cola.
+Contrary to popular belief, fruit juices (and some sports drinks) can contain as much – often more – sugar than both regular soda and diet soda, with some orange juices containing as much sugar as Coca-Cola.

-The manufacturing process of fruit juices may result in a loss of the fruits vital and beneficial nutrients.
+The manufacturing process of fruit juices may result in a loss of the fruit’s vital and beneficial nutrients.
 What’s more, the manufacturers do not shy away from adding sugar.
-A study published in the British Medical Journal revealed a strong association between a diet rich in fruit juice and the increased risk of type II diabetes.
+A study published in the British Medical Journal revealed a strong association between a diet rich in fruit juice and an increased risk of type II diabetes.
 Therefore, fruit juices aren’t as healthy as one may think.
 Therefore, it’s important to note that they too can fall under the sugary drink umbrella.

 If you really want to increase your intake of fruits, always opt for whole fruits.
 Unfortunately, a glass of juice will never be nutritionally equivalent to whole fruit.